Public image of Kamala Harris: Supporters

-Despite losing the 2024 presidential election, Harris’s memoir 107 Days will likely be the best-selling memoir published in 2025.
-CEO of Simon & Schuster Jonathan Karp said the memoir was one of the best-selling memoirs in the 2020s.
+Despite losing the 2024 presidential election, Harris's memoir 107 Days will likely be the best-selling memoir published in 2025.
+Jonathan Karp, CEO of Simon & Schuster, said the memoir was one of the best-selling memoirs in the 2020s.

 Memes

 Harris remarks "You think you just fell out of a coconut tree?" at a May 2023 White House swearing-in ceremony.

 In 2024, a video clip from 2023 went viral of Harris saying "You think you just fell out of a coconut tree?
 You exist in the context of all in which you live and what came before you" while swearing in the President's Advisory Commission on Advancing Educational Equity, Excellence, and Economic Opportunity for Hispanics.
 The full context of the quote refers to a personal anecdote that was told near the end of the speech, which concerned the importance of addressing the needs of parents, grandparents, and communities as part of educational equity.
 Harris's shift in tone from light to serious, and the unusualness of the quote out of context, garnered a variety of reactions, and has since been used both derisively and as a show of support.
 The remark subsequently became an internet meme with people using coconut and tree emojis (🌴🥥) in reference to the speech.